raspberrypilearning/scratch3-graphic-effects/en/step_1.md

 wait [0.5] seconds
 ```

 Use `clear graphic effects`{:class="block3looks"} to start again.
-Clicking the green flag also clears all graphic effects.
+Clicking on the green flag also clears all graphic effects.

 To set the graphic effect of a sprite when the project is started, place a `set graphic effect to`{:class="block3looks"} block under a `when green flag clicked`{:class="block3events"} block: